Eve-G99/Done_5100_Assign/README.md

 ## Overview

-This repository contains the final project for the NEU 5100 course at NEU.
+This repository contains the final project for the NEU 5100 course at NEU on Spring 2023.
 The project is a health medicine transfer monitor and communication application written in Java.

 ## Features